Saxophonist and composer Esa Pietilä biography

 Publisher Fennica Gehrman presents Pietilä´s works including aforementioned concertos, plus Asterion for 8 players (2014), commissioned by the Zagros Ensemble), Hyperhelium, for chamber sextet and tenor saxophone (2016, commissioned by the Tampere Raw), Brisk, for cello & marimba (2017) commissioned by cellist Eeva Rysä & percussionist Kazutata Morita), Uirapuru (2017) for male choir and tenor saxophone (2017, commissioned by the Akademiska Sångföreningen).

-Among the recent works are Seven in Amazonas for recorder quartet, The Wind Wants for woodwind quintet, Blazing Flames for tenor saxophone and Kamus String Quartet, Glow for accordion, percussion and live-electronics, Fire! for solo saxophone, Fata Morgana for harpsichord solo premiered by Assi Karttunen, Three Strides of Light for piano solo, premiered by Risto-Matti Marin, Zephyros, Sonata for flute & piano premiered (TBA) by Sami Junnonen (fl) and Tuomas Turriago (pno) and Saturn– Fantasy for tenor saxophone & church organ, premiered with organ artist Pétur Sakari & Pietilä.
+Among the recent works are Blue, Black & Sun (string quartet No. 2), The Wind Wants for woodwind quintet, Blazing Flames for tenor saxophone and Kamus String Quartet, Glow for accordion, percussion and live-electronics, Fire! for solo saxophone, Fata Morgana for harpsichord solo premiered by Assi Karttunen, Three Strides of Light for piano solo, premiered by Risto-Matti Marin, Zephyros, Sonata for flute & piano premiered (TBA) by Sami Junnonen (fl) and Tuomas Turriago (pno), Seven in Amazonas for recorder quartet and Saturn– Fantasy for tenor saxophone & church organ, premiered with organ artist Pétur Sakari & Pietilä.

 Small groups on the compound field of contemporary & improv music.